hotdaamn/asuswrt-merlin-wiki/Transfer a backup to a remote location using Rsync through a SSH tunnel between 2 Asus routers.md

 To **Rsync**, you will possibly need a [swap space](http://en.wikipedia.org/w/index.php?title=Paging) because the router memory could be too limited for the process, depending on the size of the backup.
 If required, the swap space could be set on a file located on the router partition.
 Optware/rsync is also installed on that partition.
 Simply said, [Optware](http://en.wikipedia.org/wiki/Optware) is a mechanism that simplifies the installation of some programs on the router.

-The data partition is used to receive:
+The data partition contains:
 * the local backup: bckp-1080
 * the remote backup: bckp-8075

 In my specific case, [Windows File History](http://www.pcmag.com/article2/0,2817,2418904,00.asp) is the tool used to backup two local PC on RT-1080, and same thing on the remote side, on RT-8075.
-The goal is therefore to send bckp-1080 to RT-18075, and bckp-8075 to RT-1080.
+The goal is therefore to send bckp-1080 to RT-8075, and bckp-8075 to RT-1080.
 The backups will be scheduled to run daily at night using CRON.
 [CRON](http://en.wikipedia.org/wiki/Cron) is the standard Linux tool used to schedule processes on a periodic way.
 The CRU command will be used to setup the CRON job.

 I also use